 Findora had a presence at many significant events this year including Crypto Bahamas, SBC 2022 and many others.
 Here are some the events at which Findora had the most presence:

 From February 11-21, Discreet Labs was in Denver to unofficially kickstart the conference season for 2022.
-It was clear that zero-knowledge proofs and privacy were top of mind for many people and would continue to be so at other events.
+It was clear that zero-knowledge proofs and on-chain protections were top of mind for many people and would continue to be so at other events.

 Findora was also a core sponsor of Consensus 2022 in Austin.
 At the event, Findora hosted an exclusive ZK BBQ that allowed projects to talk to Discreet Labs engineers about integrating Findora’s selective confidentiality.

 Findora held another ZK event at NFT NYC that allowed for more partnership opportunities.
-Discreet Labs CEO Warren Paul Anderson also gave a talk at the conference about the importance of privacy.
+Discreet Labs CEO Warren Paul Anderson also gave a talk at the conference about the importance of zk.

 At EthCC in Paris, Findora hosted a hackathon scavenger hunt!
 Hackers got the chance to build for Findora from cafes around Paris and were challenged to explore and enjoy their surroundings a little.